Client & Prospect Data to Track

 - Lack of data standardization or data consistency - "Clean" data is needed for successful migration; companies should look at their current data, how employees are entering data, and create standards to follow in the new system.

-- Poor system design - Adequately planning and preparing people for the data migration is crucial.
-You need to think about where everyone will insert notes, comments, or questions throughout the project and see the ongoing status.
+- Poor system design - Adequately planning and preparing people for data migration is crucial.
+You need to think about where everyone will insert notes, comments, or questions throughout the project and see the ongoing status

 - Inaccurate information - This is similar to the point made above; you don't want to start a new system with "garbage" data.
 Inaccurate data comes in many forms: inconsistent data (like we talked about above), outdated data, missing data, etc.

-- Poor interpretation of business rules - It’s crucial that the people helping you with your data migration (your AMS vendor and your “ assigned data migration team” within your agency) understand your data.
-It’s really hard to organize and migrate data you know nothing about in the first place because you can’t spot errors or make updates when necessary.
+- Poor interpretation of business rules - The people helping you with your data migration (your AMS vendor and your "assigned data migration team" within your agency) must understand your data.
+It's tough to organize and migrate data you know nothing about in the first place because you can't spot errors or make updates when necessary.

-To learn more about each of these and how you can best prepare for data migration and the questions you should be asking of AMS vendors, check out our eBook, The Insurance Agency's Brief Guide to Data Migration.
+To learn more about each of these and how you can best prepare for data migration, check out our eBook, The Insurance Agency's Brief Guide to Data Migration.

-So I talked about a lot in this blog, but here’s the bottom line: extremely thorough, consistently updated data will go a very long way for your agency.
+Here's the bottom line of this blog: extremely thorough, consistently updated data will go a long way for your agency.
 With data like that, you can create efficiencies in your various day-to-day processes, provide better customer service, and, eventually, have a really valuable book of business to pass on or sell.

 Take a look at AgencyBloc

 AgencyBloc, the #1 Agency Recommended Management system for life and health insurance agencies, helps you grow your business with an industry-specific CRM, commissions processing, and integrated business and sales automation.